Governors Island, a 172 acre island in the heart of New York Harbor. It is a world unto itself, unique and full of promise.

 The Trust is transforming Governors Island into a destination with great public open space, as well as educational, not-for-profit, and commercial facilities.
-Construction has been completed on 30 new acres of park and public spaces that will open for public use in May 2014.
+Construction has been completed on 30 new acres of park and public spaces that opened for public use in May 2014.
 The new 30 acres include:

 - Liggett Terrace: a sunny, six acre plaza that features moveable seating, public art, water features and seasonal plantings